qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 * In the :guilabel:`Layers` panel, double-click the layer or right-click and select :guilabel:`Properties...` from the pop-up menu;
-* Go to :menuselection:`Layer --> Properties...` menu when the layer is selected.
+* Go to :menuselection:`Layer --> Layer Properties...` menu when the layer is selected.

 The vector :guilabel:`Layer Properties` dialog provides the following sections: